Book 1

 In case of addition or removal of servers, we shouldn’t need to remap all they keys but only a subset of them - 1/Nth portion of hash space.

 Approach: Hash requests based on some key and hash servers based on IP using the same hash function (hash).
+Ex - use SHA-1 for 0 to (2^160)-1 possible hashes.
 This ensures equal hash space for both requests and servers.
-We don’t need to perform modulo operation here.
-Ex - SHA-1, etc. No change in architecture is required here unlike classical hashing which required change to server pool size (N) parameter upon removal or addition of servers.
+And we don’t need to perform modulo operation here.
+No change in architecture is required here unlike classical hashing which required change to server pool size (N) parameter upon removal or addition of servers.

-• Hash space, Hash ring - should be same for both requests and server, use same hash function for both
+• Connect Hash space virtually in a circular fashion to form a Hash ring - should be same for both requests and server, use same hash function for both

 • Partition - hash space between adjacent servers